kindrowboat/motevets.com/resume.md

 **Independent Contractor, Tom Dunlap LLP.** (2014–2015)

-Clients include: CanDo and RevSpring Inc. Programming Ruby-on-Rails business tier for health care billing and electronic record tracking.
+Clients include: CanDo and RevSpring Inc. Programmed Ruby on Rails business tier for health care billing and electronic record tracking.
 Instructed and coached test driven development.
-Acting as liaison between national offices and integrating disparate technology of merged companies in Cininnati, OH and Phoenix, AZ.
+Acted as liaison between national offices and integrating disparate technology of merged companies in Cincinnati, OH and Phoenix, AZ.

 **Software Developer, Roadtrippers.** (2013–2014)

-Back end Ruby-on-Rails and dev-ops developer for successful travel planning start-up in Cincinnati.
+Back end Ruby on Rails and dev-ops developer for successful travel planning start-up in Cincinnati.
 Orchestrated migration from MongoDB to PostGIS including data move, and ODM/ORM code replacement.